 Visual Design: Based only on a quick look, but also my knowledge of her work, I'd recommend Connie Malamed's Visual Design Solutions.

 Engagement: Tania Luna & LeeAnn Rettinger's Surprise is a valuable book for talking about what takes events to experiences, and how to do that systematically.
 I've now written a book addressing this topic: Make It Meaningful: Taking Learning Design from Instructional to Transformational.
+It's designed to be a companion piece to the aforementioned Learning Science for Instructional Designers, together being a Learning Experience Design (LXD) guide.

 Going Broader: